Table of Contents

 However, it’s a good idea to take the recommended dosage on the actual supplement you’re taking.
 Manufacturers put a lot of time into formulating products, and many vitamins and supplements contain co-ingredients to support the action of the main ingredients.
 It’s best to follow the instructions.

 While these supplements and vitamins for energy are relatively safe, it’s not a good idea to start a new regimen with many new additions at once.
-Try one or two, beginning with a small dose and working your way higher.
+Try one or two, beginning with a small dose and working your way higher and to different combinations.
 Pay attention to any side effects you might experience or added benefits as you increase dosages.

 You should always talk to your healthcare provider before you start taking a new supplement.